Social housing allocations report for the 2022/2023 financial year

 Applicants who meet the eligibility criteria for social housing are placed on the VHR according to their housing need.

-The VHR consists of two application types:
+The VHR consists of 2 application types:

 • Priority access: for people most in need of housing, and